-All software installation files are in the D:\builds\ directory on the ITOPS IO Software Delivery Server.
-Their locations, and the chronological steps for downloading and extracting the software prior to installation, are held in a VA development location, accessible via EP access.
-Refer to Installation Procedures for more information.
+All software installation files are in the D:\builds\directory on the ITOPS IO Software Delivery Server.
+Their locations, and the chronological steps for downloading and extracting the software

 4.4.
 Database (DB) Creation

 The JLV DB is created with a restore DB schema.
 It is a SQL Server 2012 DB, used to store user profile information, audit records, and medical standard translation and mapping reference tables.